DavidBurela/say-my-name/documentation/technology-decisions.md

 - Upload audio to user's One Drive, generate a link, and then upload the link against AAD custom attribute.
 - Azure blob storage

-### Actions based on Persona:
-- As Persona 1, I can generate a URL using the TTS workflow.
-- As Persona 1, I can record my name and generate a URL.
-- As Persona 2, I can view a person's profile and playback the name recording.